19 Nov 21 – Norman in Town

 Norman, a trampolinist, and Lizzi skipping a few feet ahead when I got close.
 The low point was the very busy cafe, the high point was when I imagined I didn’t have dogs and my life was full of fluffy unicorns instead.

-After most of the town had seen me, Diane came out of the butcher’s, saw this ridiculousness going on down the street, said some cute words to Lizzi, like ‘What’s the silly man doing to you, Mrs Fluffykins’ picked her up, then we went home.
+After most of the town had seen me, Diane came out of the butcher’s, saw this ridiculousness going on down the street, said some cute words to Lizzi, like ‘What’s that silly Ian doing to you, Mrs Fluffykins’ picked her up, then we went home.

 Simple.